nus-cs2103-AY2021S1/ip/docs/README.md

 ## 2. Quick Start

 1. Ensure you have Java `11` or above installed.
-2. Download the latest duke.jar here (insert link later).
+2. Download the latest duke.jar [here](https://github.com/fanminj/ip/releases/tag/v0.2).
 3. Copy the file to a folder you wish to use as your home folder.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 Shown below is an example with some user commands and the app's responses.